hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac2d-steady.md

 :alt: telemac2d convergence steady model simulation discharge verification validation
 :name: convergence-diagram-tm2d

-Convergence of inflow and outflow at the model boundaries.
+Convergence of inflow (upstream) and outflow (downstream) at the open model boundaries.
 ```

 Note the difference between the convergence duration in this steady simulation with Telemac2d that starts with an initial condition of 1.0 m water depth (plot in {numref}`Fig. %s <convergence-diagram-tm2d>`) compared to the longer convergence duration in the BASEMENT tutorial (plot in {numref}`Fig. %s <convergence-diagram-bm>`) that starts with a dry model.
 This difference mainly stems from the type of initial conditions (initial depth versus dry channel) that also reflects in an outflow surplus of the Telemac2d simulation and a zero-outflow in the BASEMENT simulation at the beginning of the simulations.
-However, the faster convergence is at the cost of unrealistically wetted hollows in the Telemac2d simulation (see the above comment: *How reasonable are the results?*).
+However, the faster convergence is at the cost of unrealistically wetted hollows in the Telemac2d simulation - read more in the above comment: *How reasonable are the results?*